Clownacy/clowndoom/readme.txt

+  ///////////////
-clowndoom
+ // clowndoom //

-Better than CuckyDOOM.

-This is a modified version of Linux Doom that runs on modern Linux.
+///////////////

+Yet another purist DOOM port.

+This project aims to repair the Linux Doom source code, restoring features that were lost from the DOS version.
+Additionally, minor quality-of-life improvements have been made, such as a `novert` option.

+Features:
+* Music support (through WildMIDI)
+* Proper sound effect support (the original source release lacked features like stopping mid-playback and updating positional effects)
+* `novert` and `always_run` options have been added to the configuration file
+* Compiler warnings have been addressed
+* 64-bit support (warning: save files are incompatible)
+* X11 code converted from 8bpp to 24bpp (supported by modern X11
+  servers)
-Namely, its Xorg drawing code has been converted from 8bpp to 24bpp, and the sound code has been converted from OSS to the miniaudio intermediary library, which itself outputs to OSS, ALSA, JACK, PulseAudio, and so on.
+* OSS audio code converted to miniaudio middleware library (supports OSS, ALSA, PulseAudio, JACK, and more)

-Additionally, bugs and compiler warnings have been addressed, quality-of-life improvements have been made, and music support has been restored.
+* Assorted bug fixes
+* Low-detail mode has been restored to full working order
+* Better than CuckyDOOM